edplatform-startup/backend/docs/api.md

     }
     ```

--### GET /courses
+### GET /courses
+- Purpose: List stored courses for a user or fetch a specific course row (including persisted `course_data`).
+- Query parameters:
-  - `userId` (string, required) – UUID of the caller; validated server-side.
+  - `userId` (string, required) – UUID of the caller.
-  - `courseId` (string, required) – UUID of the course; must belong to the user.
+  - `courseId` (string, optional) – UUID of a specific course owned by the caller.
 - Responses:
-  - 200 OK → `{ "courseId": "...", "userId": "...", "course_data": { ... } }`
+  - 200 OK →
-  - 400 Bad Request → Missing parameters or invalid UUID formats.
-  - 404 Not Found → Course not found for that user.
-  - 500 Internal Server Error → Supabase request failed.
-    }
-      "success": true,
+    - With `courseId`: `{ "success": true, "course": CourseRow }`
-    - Requires `userId` query param (UUID).
-  - 200 OK → `{ "success": true, "courseId": "..." }`
+    - Without `courseId`: `{ "success": true, "count": n, "courses": [CourseRow, ...] }`
-  - 400 Bad Request → Missing parameters or invalid UUID formats.
+  - 400 Bad Request → Missing `userId` or invalid UUID(s).
-  - 404 Not Found → Course not found or does not belong to the user.
+  - 404 Not Found → `courseId` not found for that user.
-  - 500 Internal Server Error → Database error.
+  - 500 Internal Server Error → Supabase failure.

+### GET /courses/ids
-- Purpose: Return all course IDs for a given user.
+- Purpose: Return only the ordered list of course IDs for a user.
+- Query parameters:
   - `userId` (string, required) – UUID of the user.
 - Responses:
   - 200 OK → `{ "userId": "...", "count": n, "courseIds": ["uuid", ...] }`